BeyondEarthRP/BERP-FiveM-Easy-Install/README.md

 # berp-server-default
 =====[ B.E.R.P EASY (FOR YOU!)
 FIVEM DEPLOYMENT SCRIPT ]=====

-The 10 Minute Deployment Script created for Beyond Earth Roleplay (BERP) Join us on FiveM!
+The 10 Minute Deployment Script created for Beyond Earth Roleplay (BERP).
+Join us on FiveM!
 Look us up in the directory... the server is free reign rp!

 This script will deploy cFX FiveM, txAdmin, & MariaDB(MySQL) w/ phpMyAdmin...